 The sponsor, with the assistance of Guggenheim Partners Investment Management, LLC ("GPIM"), an affiliate of Guggenheim Partners, LLC, has selected the securities to be included in the trust's portfolio.
 The common stocks in the trust are selected according to the quantitatively-selected US High Dividend Strategy described below.
-The U.S.-listed common stocks held by the trust may include the common stocks of U.S. and non-U.S. companies of small-, mid- or large-capitalizations.
+The U.S.-listed common stocks held by the trust may include the common stocks of U.S. and non-U.S. companies of small-, mid- or large-capitalizations (capitalizations are as determined by FTSE Russell).
 The non-U.S. companies may be companies located in emerging markets.
 Certain of the common stocks included in the trust portfolio are issued by equity real estate investment trusts ("REITs").

-The sponsor and GPIM believe that companies that distribute significant dividends on a consistent basis generally demonstrate strong financial strength and positive performance relative to their peers.
+The sponsor and GPIM believe that companies that distribute significant dividends on a consistent basis generally demonstrate strong financial strength (such as positive sustainable cash flow and the ability to return capital to investors) and positive performance relative to their peers (i.e., exhibit capital appreciation and income for a total return that is higher than their peers).
 The common stocks selected according to the US High Dividend Strategy will constitute approximately 50% of the trust portfolio.